-For the nine months ended July 31, 2020, the Company recorded a loss of \$4,290,772, an increase of \$2,078,917 compared to the same period in the prior year.
-This reflects increases in both R&D and G&A costs attributable to the factors noted above for the latest quarter, as well as the advancement of our US Phase I/II Cell Pouch Clinical Trial; the timing of grant contributions earned; and additional investment in patent protection for our technologies.
+For the six months ended April 30, 2021, the Company recorded a loss of \$3,159,198, a small increase of 2% compared to the same period in the prior year.
+The net increase can be attributed to non-recurring finance costs which is further discussed below.
 R&D and G&A costs can vary significantly between reporting periods due to differences in timing of expenditures as well as the level and status of specific research and corporate activities.
 Components of both R&D and G&A costs and changes from period to period are further discussed below.